rreusch2/parleyapp/Comprehensive App Store Launch Preparation Report for ParleyApp.md

 ## 6. Conclusion and Recommendations

-ParleyApp has a solid foundation, and with the addressed `localhost` issues and dummy implementations for the settings tab, it's moving in the right direction.
+Predictive Play has a solid foundation, and with the addressed `localhost` issues and dummy implementations for the settings tab, it's moving in the right direction.
 The critical next steps involve replacing the dummy implementations with actual backend integrations, rigorously testing all functionalities, and meticulously preparing for the App Store submission process.

 **Key Recommendations:**